 - a.
 AWPA U1.
 RUS Bull 1728F-700.
 Treated full length with chromated copper arsenate (CCA) or ammoniacal copper arsenate (ACA).
-Poles must be gained, bored, and roofed before treatment. - Branded by manufacturer with manufacturer's mark and date of treatment, height and class of pole, wood species, preservation code, and retention.
-Place the brand so that the bottom of the brand or disc is 6 feet from the pole butt for poles up to 40 feet long. - 2.7.2 Brackets and Supports pipe-threaded brackets may be used, but brackets must be coordinated to luminaires provided, and brackets for use with one type of luminaire must be identical.
+Poles must be gained, bored, and roofed before treatment. - b.
+Branded by manufacturer with manufacturer's mark and date of treatment, height and class of pole, wood species, preservation code, and retention.
+Place the brand so that the bottom of the brand or disc is 6 feet from the pole butt for poles up to 40 feet long.

+2.7.2 Brackets and Supports

+ANSI C136.3, ANSI C136.13, and ANSI C136.21.
+Provide pole brackets that are not less than 1 1/4 inch aluminum secured to pole.
+Slip-fitter or pipe-threaded brackets may be used, but brackets must be coordinated to luminaires provided, and brackets for use with one type of luminaire must be identical.
 Brackets for pole-mounted street lights must correctly position luminaire no lower than mounting height indicated.
 Mount brackets not less than 24 feet above street.
 Provide special mountings or brackets as indicated and of metal which will not promote galvanic reaction with luminaire head.